jpenn2023/budgetIVr/README.md

 ```

 # Examples
-First, we generate a dataset and calculate the corresponding summary statistics:
+First, we calculate summary statistics from the generated dataset:
 ``` r
 data(simulated_data_BudgetIV)